History of Bisley Camp

 Bisley Camp itself is an historic location with many fine examples of Colonial style architecture and a plethora of traditional lodge buildings taking the visitor back to a long-gone era.
 The estate has over 3000 acres with an abundance of natural woodland, which is home to many protected species on a site of special scientific interest.
 You may even be lucky enough to see one of the large herd of red deer that currently enjoy sharing the site with us.

-NCSC was built for the Commonwealth Games in 2002 and is a world-class shooting complex.
+The NCSC Bisley was built for the Commonwealth Games in 2002 and is a world-class shooting centre.
 The instantly recognisable skyline of white canopies cover a line of superb shooting layouts, equipped with over 90 clay release machines catering for shooters of all abilities.
 They include computer controlled scoring, trap sequencing, acoustic release, and two training layouts.
 Regular competitions such as CPSA Registered shoots, BICTSF Selection shoots, and NCSC club competitions are held throughout the year.

 In 2020 the Reception and Café were updated as well as investment in the shooting facilities on the ground.
 For years the NCSC has only used black clays for the skeet disciplines as the targets ended up falling in front of the DTL range and orange targets distracted the shooter.
 We are delighted to announce we have introduced nets so that we can use orange targets for Olympic Skeet and remove the debris.
 Consequently we now have a world-class Olympic Skeet layout which is attracting much interest from the elite shooting community.